techthiyanes/torchdim/README.md

 ```

 Relative positional embeddings associate an embedding vector with the distance between the query and the key in the sequence.
 For instance, a key two elements after query after key will get embedding ID 2.
-We can use first-class dimensions to do the indexing arithmetic, and embedding lookup.
+We can use first-class dimensions to do the indexing arithmetic, and embedding lookup:

 ```{code-cell} ipython3
 def relative_positional_embedding(q, k, distance_embedding_weight):